benie1234/assignment_1_Ihirwe_Benie-28806/README.md

 SQL Logic: Implements a CTE with the LAG() window function to grab the previous order date, filtering for customers with total_orders > 1.

 Results & Screenshots
-(Insert your terminal screenshots here or reference image files)

 Business Interpretation